onyeka-hub/Project-15-Modified/README.md

 	sudo cp wp-config-sample.php wp-config.php
 ```

-6. **cp wp-config-sample.php wp-config.php** this is creating another file wp-config.php which
+6. **cp wp-config-sample.php wp-config.php**: this is creating another file wp-config.php which
 		contains the scipt which wordpress uses for installation.This contains database setting where to put the values of the database user name, password, host name so that the webserver can be able to connect to the database server.

  **Note** that the host name here should be the endpoint of the RDS server.